 50% of qualified leads a business generates aren’t ready to buy immediately.
 Add to all the noise and competition in the online sphere, and you have the challenge of sending the right information to make consumers invest in your business.

 Lead qualification helps you identify the right information for your target audience and nurture them to your sales funnel.
-By learning how to qualify your leads, you can improve your content marketing efforts and priorities that can bring you the biggest results so that your leads convert better.
+Many companies are now implementing CRM and Google Analytics integration, where you can identify the marketing channel that generates the most revenue and direct your marketing efforts appropriately.

 - Improves your ROI